-In 2017, CPR assisted nine states and one Native American tribe.
-CPR provided guidelines reviews and updates for Illinois, Iowa, Maryland, Minnesota, New York, Ohio, Rhode Island, and Tennessee.
-A child support report was drafted for Kansas.
+CPR is currently working on guidelines reviews and updates for Colorado, North Carolina, Maryland, Minnesota, New York, Ohio, Georgia, and Tennessee.
 CPR entered into a multi year agreement with Illinois to maintain the state’s reports, tables, and schedules using the income shares methodology.
 CPR is also evaluating spousal support for Pennsylvania.
 In 2017, the Eastern Shoshone tribe in Wyoming contracted with CPR to review existing guidelines and offer guidance on improving policies and procedures.

 Father Engagement & Healthy Relationships